Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 In Zhujiajiao, you’ll find people sitting outside in the sun, with windows and doors open, inviting you to observe the simplicity of their daily lives.

 Although the town is accustomed to tourists, it retains its authentic charm.
-You can explore the nine main streets, including Beidajie, the most preserved and popular with visitors due to its various restaurants.
+You can explore the nine main streets, including Beidajie, the most well-preserved and popular with visitors for its various restaurants.

 I highly recommend navigating with a map, as getting lost and missing key sights is easy.
 Zhujiajiao is the perfect day trip from Shanghai.
-Discover how to plan your escape to the water town here.
+Discover how to plan your trip to Zhujiajiao here.

 Ⓜ️ Take line 17 to Hongqiao Train Station from Zhujiajiao.
 Change to Line 2 and get off at People’s Square.
 It will take 1 hour and 15 minutes.